Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

-# Convert The Image FilesTto OFRecord Datasets
+# Convert Image Files to OFRecord Datasets

 In  [OFRecord Data Format](./ofrecord.md) and  [Loading and Preparing OFRecord Dataset](./how_to_make_ofdataset.md), we learned how to convert other dataset formats to OFRecord separately and how to load OFRecord datasets.